Galactica-corp/zkcertificates-queue-processor/readme.md

-# Galahad - Queue Processor Service
+# ZK Certificates Queue Processor - Queue Processor Service

 A Go-based service that monitors and processes zkCertificate operations from the Galactica Network smart contracts.

 ## Overview

-Galahad implements the Queue Processor specification for the Galactica Network.
+ZK Certificates Queue Processor implements the Queue Processor specification for the Galactica Network.
 It:

 - Monitors the certificate queue for pending operations
 - Retrieves merkle proofs from the merkle proof service
 - Processes certificate issuance and revocation operations